Rob Liefeld: Art style

 Liefeld has also been criticized for designing characters with an improbable profusion of weapons, accessories, and pouches, a tendency that was subject to parody.
 For example, during Grant Morrison's run on DC Comics' Doom Patrol in the early 1990s, Morrison collaborated with Keith Giffen, Mike Mignola, and Walt Simonson to produce Doom Force Special #1 (July 1992), which "vicious[ly]" mocked Liefeld's work on X-Force.

 Artist Alex Ross drew upon his dislike of the design of Liefeld's creation Cable when designing the character Magog for the 1996 miniseries Kingdom Come.
 Following writer Mark Waid's instructions that the character's appearance be based on aspects of superhero design trends of the time that they disliked, Ross said of Cable, "That's a character that Mark Waid invented that was really just put to me like come up with the most God awful, Rob Liefeld sort of design that you can.
 What I was stealing from was—really only two key designs of Rob's—the design of Cable.
 I hated it.
 I felt like it looked like they just threw up everything on the character—the scars, the thing going on with his eye, the arm, and what's with all the guns?"

 Liefeld has also been criticized for drawing figures with exaggerated muscular anatomy, such as long legs and tiny feet, and "bizarre" anatomy on female characters that some critics felt served to objectify women, with critical articles such as "The 40 Worst Rob Liefeld Drawings", "A Gallery of Rob Liefeld's Anatomical Abominations" and "Worst Rob Liefeld Covers" among the top mentions of Liefeld on Google.
 One of the most criticized and parodied illustrations was a promotional illustration of Captain America for the 1996 "Heroes Reborn" storyline, which depicted Captain America with "cartoonish proportions", in particular his stomach, arms, and "gaping barrel chest", as Comic Book Resources (CBR) put it.
 Referred to by Comics Beat as "the most infamous piece of art in comics history", Timothy Donohoo of CBR observed that the artwork "showcases the extreme and many times highly unrealistic anatomy seen in the comics of the era", and came to be viewed as emblematic of Liefeld's artwork as a whole, one that subsequently became an internet meme.
 Liefeld poked fun at the matter in 2016, tweeting, "Of course I'm #teamcap.
 I didn't give him those big tits for nuthin..."
 He revisited the illustration in September 2023 with a New York Comic Con variant cover for Captain America (vol 10) #1, depicting the Sam Wilson incarnation of the character in the same pose.
 Posting the image on Twitter, Liefeld commented, "Had to get something off my chest."
 In October 2023, the original 1996 artwork was put up for auction with Heritage Auctions, the second time it had been made so available.
-On November 17, the piece was finally auctioned for $132,000 USD.
+On November 17, the piece was auctioned for US$132,000.